Cookies on the Healthspan site

 With that in mind, when it comes to returning to your football or rugby training programme, it's not a case of simply picking up where you left off.
 "It's critical to build things up gradually on returning," says Addison.
 "Failure to do so could lead to possible injury and reduced performance.
 Follow a periodised four-week workout plan.
 The first phase of this should be focused towards low-weight, high-repetition muscular endurance, targeting the whole body with compound moves.
 The second phase can focus on strength training with heavier-weight, lower-repetition combinations.
 Target areas of weakness so when the season re-starts, the body is ready to handle it."

-Whichever training plan you decide to follow – see below for some examples – the key to maximising your physical gains is to track your progress.
-Activity trackers such as the NutriCoach Activity Tracker 5 plus food diaries can help to kickstart a healthy regime and, alongside the NutriCoach Wireless Scales 6 and Healthspan app can offer a detailed breakdown of stats such as muscle mass, BMI and visceral fat.
+Whichever training plan you decide to follow - see below for some examples - the key to maximising your physical gains is to track your progress.
+Activity trackers and food diaries can help to kickstart a healthy regime alongside a fitness app that can offer a detailed breakdown of stats such as muscle mass, BMI and visceral fat.

 "Charting your workouts - the day/date you trained, what was completed and at what intensity - will allow you to view your progressions and identify trends," Addison says.